 Shelf Registration Statement.
 In November 2008, we filed a shelf registration statement with the SEC, which was declared effective in November 2008.
 The shelf registration statement allows us to issue shares of our common stock from time to time for an aggregate initial offering price of up to \$100 million.
-As of August 4, 2010, \$76.2 million remains available to us under this shelf registration statement, assuming all outstanding warrants are exercised in cash.
+As of August 4, 2011, \$45.1 million remains available to us under this shelf registration statement, assuming all outstanding warrants are exercised in cash.
 The specific terms of offerings, if any, under the shelf registration statement would be established at the time of such offerings.

-As of June 30, 2010, future minimum payments under our loan and lease obligations were as follows (in thousands):
+As of June 30, 2011, future minimum payments under our loan and lease obligations were as follows (in thousands):

-Within Two to Four to After

-One Year Three Years Five Years Five Years Total

-Operating leases (1) \$ 3,063 \$ 4,053 \$ 329 \$ - \$ 7,445

-Equipment financing line 1,268 489 1,757

-Total \$ 4,331 \$ 4,542 \$ 329 \$ \$ 9,202
+Within One to Three to After One Year Three Years Five Years Five Years Total Operating leases (1) \$ 2,906 \$ 6,025 \$ 6,662 \$ 7,121 \$ 22,714 Equipment financing line 489 489 Total \$ 3,395 \$ 6,025 \$ 6,662 \$ 7,121 \$ 23,203

-(1) Our commitments under operating leases relate to payments under our two facility leases in South San Francisco, California, which expire in 2011 and 2013.
+(1) Our long-term commitment under operating lease relates to payments under our facility lease in South San Francisco, California, which expires in 2018.

 In future periods, we expect to incur substantial costs as we continue to expand our research programs and related research and development activities.
-We plan to continue to support the clinical development of our cardiac muscle myosin activator omecamtiv mecarbil for the potential treatment of heart failure as part of our strategic alliance with Amgen.
-We plan to continue clinical development of our fast skeletal sarcomere activator CK-2017357 for the potential treatment of diseases and conditions related to muscle weakness or wasting and non-clinical development of our back-up potential drug candidate from our skeletal sarcomere activator program.
-We plan to progress one or more of our smooth muscle myosin inhibitor compounds through non-clinical and clinical development.
-We expect to incur development expenses for the close-out of our clinical trials for ispinesib and SB-743921.
+We plan to continue to support the clinical development of our cardiac muscle myosin activator omecamtiv mecarbil for the potential treatment of heart failure and research of potential next-generation compounds as part of our strategic alliance with Amgen.
+We plan to continue clinical development of our fast skeletal troponin activator CK-2017357 for the potential treatment of diseases and conditions related to skeletal muscle weakness or wasting.
+We plan to continue to conduct non-clinical development of our potential drug candidates from our skeletal sarcomere contractility program.
+We plan to progress one or more of our smooth muscle myosin inhibitor compounds into and through non-clinical and clinical development.
 We expect to incur significant research and development expenses as we advance the research and development of our other compounds from our muscle contractility programs through research to candidate selection.